mahinourElsheikh/ChatSystem/README.md

 ### Note
 > - I added webscokets in the application for broadcasting the messages in the chat after creation
-> - Pagination and specs are still needed in the application
+> - Pagination is still needed in the application